 The Greek Analyst, a popular Twitter handle run by an unknown but well-read individual on all matters pertaining to Greece with a large following asked in a Tweet “Since when is the visit of the Greek President to a Greek island a provocation?
 An egregious title, playing right into Ankara’s propaganda game. @NicRobertsonCNN — who conducted an interview with calm and measured @PresidencyGR — should know better.”

 The Greek Analyst concluded in a multi-Tweet thread that “Kastellorizo is not just “an island”.
 Kastellorizo is a Greek island.
 Kastellorizo is not “500 km away” from Greece’s mainland.
 Kastellorizo is 0 kilometers, 0 meters, 0 centimeters, and 0 millimeters away from Greece.
 Kastellorizo is Greece.
 Period.

-Other Tweets, including one from the personal profile of Gregory Pappas, publish of The Pappas Post, generated dozens of retweets and comments, as well.
+Other Tweets, including one from the personal profile of Gregory Pappas, publisher of The Pappas Post, generated dozens of retweets and comments.